 But our heart was set on skiing Wildcat, so Wildcat is was.
 After all, Wildcat is consistently rated by SKI Magazine as one of the most scenic ski areas in the east.
 The mountain is located in the famous Pinkham Notch, with views of Mount Washington, the highest peak in the east, and the snowy Tuckerman’s Ravine.

 If only it wasn’t entirely socked in.
-Sadly enough, this was how the mountain looked when we pulled in this morning:
+Sadly enough, you can see in the image above what the mountain looked when we pulled in this morning.

-And this is how the trails looked, once we got up the mountain:
+This is how the trails looked, once we got up top: